 February 18, 2025

-Instead, state approval - as the term is typically used - simply means you’ve met the legal requirements to offer and sell franchises in that state.
-This typically involves submitting your Franchise Disclosure Document (FDD), paying a fee, and satisfying the state's specific rules—such as including required risk factors or making changes to your financials or agreements.
+Instead, what’s happening is that you’ve met the legal requirements to offer and sell in that state.
+This typically involves submitting your FDD, paying a fee, and complying with specific rules—such as adding risk factors or making revisions to your agreements or financials.

 Learn more about franchise registration

-🧩 Why State Approval Isn’t Optional
+🧩 Why State Registration Isn’t Optional

 Unlike many areas of business law, franchising is subject to overlapping federal and state regulation.
 While the FTC Franchise Rule governs disclosures nationwide, many states impose additional requirements.